wish2023/tp/docs/UserGuide.md

 ##### Parameters
 The `delete` command requires 1 parameter only.

-* `TASK_ID` refers to the number shown beside the task that the user wants to delete in the displayed task list.
+* `TASK-ID` refers to the number shown beside the task that the user wants to delete in the displayed task list.
 It must be a non-negative integer.

 ##### Example Usage